liamwalsh1980/Milestone-Project-4/README.md

 - All Services
 - Go To Booking

 Users can browse across 'All Services' The Bike Shop offers in this page.
+This page has a sub-header clearing stating what page it is.
 At this moment in time users will see 3 different services available with a clear image and name of what those services are.
 They all have the category tag and a rating with the option to click 'More Info' which takes users to the Service Detail Page relevant to the service selected.
-By clicking the image this will also take users to the Service Detail page as well.
+By clicking the image of that service, this will also take users to the Service Detail page.
 If a user already has a service pending to book, they can click the 'GO TO BOOKING' button to progress their booking.

-No connection between logging in and the Services section of the site.
+If they click this button without a service pending the user will see a short message confirming that no service has been booked and a 'BOOK A SERVICE' button to click on.
+All services are boxed individually showing clear separation from each other for better UX.

 ### Service Detail Page

+Once a user clicks a service they will be taken to that service detail page where the sub-header changes to the relevant service name showing the user what page they are on.
+This page offers the following: -

+- Large image of the service
+- Service name
+- Tag category
+- Rating
+- Description
+- 'GO BACK' button if the user changes their mind
+- 'ADD TO BOOKING' button to add service as a pending booking (When clicking this button a toast popup message displays to confirm the service has been added successfully)
+- 'GO TO BOOKING' button to progress order of the booking added

+### Service Booking Summary

+When the user clicks the 'GO TO BOOKING' they are taken a booking summary page to confirm what service they have pending to book.
+This page then gives the user the option to click the 'COMPLETE BOOKING' button taking them to the booking form page to complete the booking.

 ### Service Booking Page

+On this page users will need to provide their full name, email address and phone number to complete the booking process.
+They also have the option to complete the 'More Information' text box if they want to highlight anything about the booking.
+Once they click the 'BOOK' button below the booking is generated with a random and unique booking number.

-### Service Booking Confirmation Page
+### Service Booking Success

+Once the booking is completed the user will be taken to a booking success page with a sub-header saying 'THANK YOU'.
+Underneath the user will see the booking number and confirmation that this has been sent to their email address and a message to say that a member of The Bike Shop will be in contact.
+To finish the user can click the 'ENTER THE SHOP' button encouraging them to have a look at the products available in the shop.

+Booking a service is a little different to buying a product.
+Booking a service doesn't cost anything and therefore the process for users is straight forward.
+Click the service you want, review it,  complete a contact form, receive a booking order number and await contact from The Bike Shop.

+One feature added is that users can only select one service at a time to make it clear what they are booking.
+If a user has a service pending to book and changes their mind and pick another service, this would mean that the original service will be removed and replaced with the latest service selected.

+All the users information with the booking number will be available for the shop owner to see in the admin panel at the backend of the site under 'Bookings'

 [Back to top ⇧](#the-bike-shop)